Taxation in the United Kingdom: Peel's income tax

+Provisional Collection of Taxes Acts

+The Provisional Collection of Taxes Act 1913 (3 & 4 Geo.
+5. c.
+3), replaced later by the Provisional Collection of Taxes Act 1968, authorised collection of taxes on the basis of a Budget resolution passed by the House of Commons, in advance of subsequent legislation implementing the budget.

 First World War

-The war (1914-1918) was financed by borrowing large sums at home and abroad, by new taxes, and by inflation.
+The war (1914–1918) was financed by borrowing large sums at home and abroad, by new taxes, and by inflation.
 It was implicitly financed by postponing maintenance and repair, and canceling capital expenditure.
 The government avoided indirect taxes because they raised the cost of living, and caused discontent among the working class.
 There was a strong emphasis on being "fair" and being "scientific".
 The public generally supported the heavy new taxes, with minimal complaints.
 The Treasury rejected proposals for a stiff capital levy, which the Labour Party wanted to use to weaken the capitalists.
 Instead, there was an excess profits tax, of 50% on profits above the normal pre-war level; the rate was raised to 80% in 1917.
 Excise taxes were added on luxury imports such as automobiles, clocks and watches.
 There was no sales tax or value added tax.
 The main increase in revenue came from the income tax, which in 1915 went up to 3s.
 6d in the pound (17.5%), and individual exemptions were lowered.
 The income tax rate increased to 5s.
 (25%) in 1916, and 6s.
 (30%) in 1918.
 Altogether, taxes provided at most 30% of national expenditure, with the rest from borrowing.
 The national debt soared from £625 million to £7,800 million.
 Government bonds typically paid 5% p.a.
 Inflation escalated so that the pound in 1919 purchased only a third of the basket it had purchased in 1914.
 Wages were laggard, and the poor and retired were especially hard hit.

 Modern rules

 Britain's income tax has changed over the years.
 Originally it taxed a person's income regardless of who was beneficially entitled to that income, but now tax is paid on income to which the taxpayer is beneficially entitled.

 Most companies were taken out of the income tax net in 1965 when corporation tax was introduced.
 These changes were consolidated by the Income and Corporation Taxes Act 1970.

 Also the schedules under which tax is levied have changed.
-Schedule B was abolished in 1988, Schedule C in 1996 and Schedule E in 2003.
-For income tax purposes, the remaining schedules were superseded by the Income Tax (Trading and Other Income) Act 2005, which also repealed Schedule F. For corporation tax purposes, the Schedular system was repealed and superseded by the Corporation Tax Acts of 2009 and 2010.
+Schedule B was abolished in 1988, and Schedule C in 1996.
+For income tax purposes, the remaining schedules were superseded by the Income Tax (Earnings and Pensions) Act 2003, which repealed Schedule E, and the Income Tax (Trading and Other Income) Act 2005, which also repealed Schedule F. For corporation tax purposes, the Schedular system was repealed and superseded by the Corporation Tax Acts of 2009 and 2010.

 The highest rate of income tax peaked in the Second World War at 99.25%.
-This was slightly reduced after the war and was around 97.5 percent (nineteen shillings and sixpence in the pound) through the 1950s and 60s.
+This was slightly reduced after the war and was around 97.5 per cent (nineteen shillings and sixpence in the pound) through the 1950s and 1960s.

-HM Revenue and Customs has published online a comprehensive set of manuals about the UK tax system.